digitalburritos/HW10_Event_Manager/readme.md

 2. Clone fork locally to your machine using
 `git clone git@github.com:your_user/your_repo.git`

-3. Configure `production.yml` for your dockerhub then create a `.env` file with this structure to add your mailtrap.io account inbox.
+3. Configure `production.yml` for your dockerhub then create a `.env` file with this structure to add your http://mailtrap.io account inbox.
 Be sure to populate the username and password:
 `smtp_server=sandbox.smtp.mailtrap.io`
 `smtp_port=2525`
 `smtp_username=`
 `smtp_password=`

-4. Start and build a multi-container application:
+4. Start and build a multi-container application with this command:
 `docker compose up --build`

 5. Goto http://localhost/docs to view openapi spec documentation
 - Click `Authorize`